DeLittleCat/Graveler-Soft-Lock-Challenge/README.md

 # The Unlikely Escape

 Source code (and data) of my implementations for this challenge.
-Sorry the math looks bad, GitHub's $\LaTeX$ rendering is garbo.
+Sorry the math looks bad, GitHub's $\LaTeX$ rendering is horrific to work with.

 # How to use